Dave’s Gone By Interview (2/28/2026): JASON CARMICHAEL & Rabbi Sol Solomon

 click above to listen (audio only)

-Rabbi Sol Solomon chats with director Hamilton Clancy
+Rabbi Sol Solomon chats with singer and Rabbi DEBORAH ZECHER

-Segment aired Oct.
-5, 2024 as part of the 963rd episode of the “Dave’s Gone By” radio/video podcast program hosted by Dave Lefkowitz.
+Segment airs Feb.
+7, 2026 as part of episode #1019 of the “Dave’s Gone By” radio/video podcast program hosted by Dave Lefkowitz.

 Please Note: Segments extracted from “Dave’s Gone By” may have music and other elements removed for timing and media re-posting considerations.
 For the full interview with all elements, please visit the audio of the complete original broadcast.